Enki: Character and attributes

+The Mesopotamians divided the sky into three zones assigned to the gods Anu, Enlil, and Ea.
+They associated Ea with the stars nearest to the equator, while those near the poles were assigned to Enlil, and the central stars to Anu.
+This division of the sky is first attested in the thirteenth century BCE.

 Symbols and iconography

 Detail of the Adda Seal, an ancient Akkadian cylinder seal (circa 2300 BCE) depicting Enki with water streams coming from his shoulders.
 British Museum.

 Enki/Ea is considered one of the few Mesopotamian deities with a recognizable iconography.
 His most distinguishing features are water streams flowing from his body, often accompanied by fish swimming in the water.
 These features are first attested in the Old Akkadian Period.
-Enki’s iconography in the older periods is uncertain.
+Enki's iconography in the older periods is uncertain.
 It has been proposed that he is depicted on an Early Dynastic seal representing a sitting god with two fish beneath his feet, though this identification is not universally accepted.
-Enki/Ea’s water streams could be depicted as coming from his shoulders or his hips, or he could be depicted sitting within his shrine or abode, with the streams surrounding it in the shape of a rectangle.
+Enki/Ea's water streams could be depicted as coming from his shoulders or his hips, or he could be depicted sitting within his shrine or abode, with the streams surrounding it in the shape of a rectangle.
 Additionally, he could often be depicted with water sprouting vessels, carrying them either on his shoulders, in his hand or above his hand.